More than 20 Indian soldiers missing after flash floods in northeastern Sikkim state

+.
 The flooding occurred along the Teesta River in Lachen valley, a statement from India’s army said Wednesday, adding that search efforts were underway.
-(Indian Army via AP)Flood waters inundate buildings along the Teesta river in Sikkim, India, Wednesday, Oct.
-4, 2023.
+(Indian Army via AP)Twenty-three Indian army soldiers were missing Wednesday after a cloudburst triggered flash floods in the northeastern state of Sikkim, the army said in a statement.

 The flooding occurred along the Teesta River in Lachen valley, the statement said, adding that some army camps and vehicles were submerged under watery mud and that search efforts were underway.
 The army said water released from a nearby dam also caused water levels to rise.